-Mark Breckenridge is the director of OPA, DoD’s premier center for advanced analysis, providing actionable decision support for the Total Force, families, and veterans through the collection and application of data and analytical research.
-OPA provides effective, evidence-based solutions for Total Force management in support of the warfighter and leads DoD in providing innovative, cost-effective data solutions.
+Mark Breckenridge serves as the Director of DoD’s Defense Personnel Analytics Center (DPAC).
+DPAC is DoD’s premier center for advanced analysis, providing actionable support for the Total Force, families, and veterans through the collection and analysis of data and applied research.
+DPAC provides effective, evidence-based solutions for Total Force management in support of the warfighter and leads DoD in providing innovative, cost-effective research and analysis.

 Mr. Breckenridge has more than 35 years of leadership experience in program and fiscal management, project execution, data analysis and management, research development, and building successful teams.
 He has served DoD in multiple capacities in the military, industry, and civilian service.

 As the deputy director for the Defense Manpower Data Center (DMDC), he was responsible for operational systems and policy support for the Personnel and Readiness missions of DoD.
 This included maintaining the Common Access Card and identity-management system, tracking DoD entitlements and benefits for uniformed service members and their families, and supporting the information, analysis, and research requirements of the Office of the Secretary of Defense (OSD), the military departments, and Congress for developing and evaluating workforce and personnel policy.
 To support these missions, he oversaw the largest personnel database in DoD, covering 50 million individuals currently or previously associated with DoD.